kernsuite-debian/dp3/README.md

 # DP3
 LOFAR preprocessing software, including averaging, flagging, various kinds of calibration and more.

-The DPPP documentation can be found at: https://www.astron.nl/lofarwiki/doku.php?id=public:user_software:documentation:ndppp
+The DP3 documentation can be found at: https://www.astron.nl/citt/DP3

 This repository is a continuation of the one at svn.astron.nl/LOFAR.
 In particular, it has branched off at LOFAR Release 3.2 (Sept 2018).
-DP3 will likely not be maintained in the ASTRON repository.
+The version of DP3 that is in the ASTRON repository is no longer maintained.

 ## Installation
-Some non-standard dependencies of this project are: armadillo, boost, boost-python, casacore, hdf5, aoflagger, and the LOFAR beam model libstationresponse.
-These can be installed using KERN, see the file .travis/Dockerfile in this repository for an example installation.
+Some non-standard dependencies of this project are: armadillo, boost, boost-python, casacore, hdf5, aoflagger, and EveryBeam.
+See the Dockerfiles [`docker/ubuntu_20_04_base`](docker/ubuntu_20_04_base) and [`docker/ubuntu_20_04_dppp`](docker/ubuntu_20_04_dppp) as examples.

 Typical installation commands:
 ```